ts-stack/markdown/README.md

 -t, --times        Number of runs this bench.
 Default - 1 times.
 -e, --ext          Extended bench for `marked-ts` and `marked`.
 Default - false.
 ```

-For this purpose, test files are used and accumulated in one file.
-If you specify, for example, `--length 100` the first file will be taken,
-check whether it is longer than 100 kilobytes, and if no - it will be attached to the next one
-and check its length, and so on.

 ### Example of usage bench options